 outpatient main line

-Please call for additional information about our cardiac program or to schedule an appointment
+Please call for more information or to schedule an appointment.

 This outpatient based health service is for recovery and health maintenance after a heart related event as prescribed by your cardiologist.

 Through this 12-week program, emphasis is focused on exercise, nutritional counseling, and behavior change.
 This is a supervised program that focuses on 5 heart healthy components:

 During your time in cardiac rehabilitation, you will spend time exercising with your care team while being provided with education on how to strengthen your heart and live a healthier life.
 Your care team will work with you to create an individualized program tailored to your needs and goals.

 Those that fully participate have been shown to experience the following:

 - Improved health factors (e.g. blood pressure, cholesterol)

 - Improved ability to perform activities of daily living